 Please Read ...

-The Parish of Saint Michael the Archangel recently received two (2) State Homeland Security grants to improve safety and security around our campuses in Clayton and Franklinville.
+The Parish of Saint Michael the Archangel has received two (2) State Homeland Security grants to improve safety and security around our campuses in Clayton and Franklinville.
 These projects include panic bars on the doors, improved parking lot lighting, glass breakage alarms, motion sensors, and a closed-circuit television system.
 In addition, a risk assessment of our campuses was performed and it was suggested that once an event begins in any of our buildings, the exterior doors should be locked.
 The suggestions generated by the risk assessment survey were shared with the Parish and implementation began when the churches reopened in June 2020.
+Homeland Security agencies recommend being especially vigilant as Mass first begins and when Mass is ending.

 For these reasons, we ask that you try to arrive 5-10 minutes early.
-The exterior doors will be locked once Mass or an announced scheduled event begins.
+The exterior doors will be locked and monitored as Mass first begins.
+If you are a few minutes late, one of the ushers will let you in.
+Once the Gospel is proclaimed, the doors will remain closed and locked.

-Brenda Adams, George Bromwell, Nicolas & Rob Christian,
+Brenda Adams, George Bromwell, Nicholas & Rob Christian,

 Margaret Cloak, Henry Cottelli, Jim Cesanek,